Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

 ### Objective

-Given a table or a set of tables, a set value will be searcched in them.
-In case that that value is in the given tables, the value of the well of the laware where that value is will be return.
+Given a table or a set of tables, a set value will be searched in them.
+In case that value is in the given tables, the value of the well of the labware where that value will be returned.

-Otherwise, if it is not in the table(s) or is repetead within the table, an exception will be risen.
+Otherwise, if it is not in the table(s) or is repeated within the table, an exception will be raised.

 ### Tested systems